evildmp/vurt/articles/twelve-rules.rst

 Unfortunately, many of us have grown up in social, educational or work cultures that disvalue *pride*.
 We are not encouraged to be proud.
 Sometimes, pride is treated like a kind of vice, aligned with boastfulness or even arrogance, an unpleasant trait - the opposite of humility.

 This is not what pride is.
 To be proud is to hold and share a value, and stand up alongside it, willing to be measured.
-To be proud is to be honest, vulnerable and courageous, and it's especially when you're proud about what you have done or how you are - because you're taking the risk of having it denied, or dismissed, or mocked.
+To be proud is to be honest, vulnerable and courageous.
+That's especially so when you're proud about what you have done or how you are - because you're taking the risk of having it denied, or dismissed, or mocked.

-The courage it takes to be vulnerable is the behind another mistaken attitude to pride.
+The courage it takes to be vulnerable is behind another mistaken attitude to pride.
 It's easier and safer to maintain an ironic distance from values and achievements than to embrace them.
 So, sometimes people don't allow themselves to be proud - they behave as if they were too cool to be proud, even if what is happening is actually more complicated than that.

 Don't fall into either of these traps when you think about pride.
 Own your pride.
 Allow yourself to be proud of your achievements and values. **Get used to expressing pride in them.** Find stories, and concrete, personal examples that demonstrate them.